AnanthaRajuC/Spring-Boot-Application-Template/README.md

 * 	If the issue doesn't already exist, [create a new issue](https://github.com/AnanthaRajuC/Spring-Boot-Application-Template/issues/new)
 * 	Please provide as much information as possible with the issue report.
 * 	If you need to paste code, or include a stack trace use Markdown +++```+++ escapes before and after your text.

+### The End

+In the end, I hope you enjoyed the application and find it useful, as I did when I was developing it to create a Spring Boot web application template with good/convenient practices for rapid prototyping.

+If you would like to enhance, please:

+* 	**Open PRs**,
+* 	Give **feedback**,
+* 	Add **new suggestions**, and
+*	Finally, give it a 🌟.

+*	Happy Coding ...* 🙂

 ## FOSSA third-party code, license compliance and vulnerabilities